MicrosoftDocs/xamarin-communitytoolkit/docs/helpers/localizationresourcemanager.md

 ---
 title: "Xamarin Community Toolkit LocalizationResourceManager"
 author: maxkoshevoi
-ms.author: v-makkos
+ms.author: joverslu
-description: "Helper class to help user handle multi-language support at runtime." ms.date: 2/20/2021
+description: "The Xamarin Community Toolkit LocalizationResourceManager helper class enables users to respond to culture changes at runtime." ms.date: 2/20/2021
 ---

 # Xamarin Community Toolkit LocalizationResourceManager

-Helper class to help user handle multi-language support at runtime.
-Intended to be used by [TranslateExtension](../extensions/translateextension.md)<!--"Uncomment when this class is released" and [LocalizedString](localizedstring.md)-->.
+The `LocalizationResourceManager` class is a helper class that enables users to respond to culture changes at runtime.
+This class is typically used by the [TranslateExtension](../extensions/translateextension.md) class<!--"Uncomment when this class is released" and [LocalizedString](localizedstring.md)-->.

 ## Examples

 ### Initializing

-Call `Init` in the `App` class constructor, and pass your resource manager to it.
+Call the `Init` method in your `App` class constructor, and pass your resource manager to it:
-You can also subscribe to `PropertyChanged` to ensure that culture of your app resources is actual.

 ```csharp
 LocalizationResourceManager.Current.PropertyChanged += (_, _) => AppResources.Culture = LocalizationResourceManager.Current.CurrentCulture;
 LocalizationResourceManager.Current.Init(AppResources.ResourceManager);
 ```

+You can also subscribe to the `PropertyChanged` event to ensure that your app responds to system culture changes.

 ### Changing Culture

-Use `SetCulture` method to change the culture.
+Use the `SetCulture` method to change the culture:

 ```csharp
 LocalizationResourceManager.Current.SetCulture(newCulture);